SwedbankPay/developer.swedbankpay.com/pax-terminal/NET/index.md

 ### ISwpTrmCallbackInterface

-The callbacks needed if running as a server, using the synchronous method calls or using the EventCallback rather than subscribing to the available Events.
+Callbacks need to be implemented at all times.
+The use of them depends on the implementation mode, but two of them are a **must**.

-*   [ConfirmationHandler][confirmationhandler] - When the terminal requests a  Yes/No from operator (Verify signed receipt)
+*   [ConfirmationHandler][confirmationhandler] - **Must be implemented**.
+When the terminal requests a  Yes/No from operator (Verify signed receipt)
-*   [EventCallback][eventcallback] - replaces subscribing to events.
+*   [EventCallback][eventcallback] - replaces the subscribing to events. **Must be implemented** for the `PrintRequestEventCallback`.
 *   [EventNotificationHandler][eventnotificationhandler] - Reception of EventNotification messages from the terminal
 *   [SyncRequestResult][syncrequestresult] - Results from various synchrounous methods

 ## Events

 The events are only used if running as a server.
+Consider to use the EventCallback instead.

 *   [OnTerminalDisplay][onterminaldisplay]
 *   [OnNewStatus][onnewstatus]